Architecture of London: Art Deco & Interwar Architecture (1919–1939)

 After the end of World War I, several outstanding building projects begun before 1914 were finally completed.
 The sombre mood and straitened financial circumstances of interwar Britain made the flamboyant Neo-Baroque style no longer suitable for new architecture.
-Instead, British architects turned back to the austere, clean lines of Georgian Architecture for inspiration.
+Instead, British architects turned back to the austere, clean lines of Georgian architecture for inspiration.
 Consequently, Neo-Georgian was the preferred style for municipal and government architecture well into the 1960s.
 The sale and demolition of many of London's grandest aristocratic houses gave rise to some of the largest private building projects of the interwar period, built to Art Deco or Neo-Georgian designs.
 These include The Dorchester (Art Deco) and the Grosvenor House Hotel (Neo-Georgian) on Park Lane, both on the sites of grand London houses of the same names.
-Many buildings clustered around Georgian squares in central London were demolished and replaced, ironically enough, with Neo-Georgian edifices in near-identical styles but larger.
+Many buildings clustered around Georgian squares in Central London were demolished and replaced, ironically enough, with Neo-Georgian edifices in near-identical styles but larger.
 Grosvenor Square, the most exclusive of London's squares, saw the demolition of original Georgian buildings in favour of the uniform Neo-Georgian townhouses which currently surround the square on the north, east and south sides.
 In St James's Square several buildings were demolished and rebuilt in the Neo-Georgian style, including Norfolk House.

-Neo-Classical architecture remained popular for large building projects in London, but it dispensed with the heavy ornamentation and bold proportions of the Baroque.
+Neo-Classical architecture remained popular for large building projects in London, but it dispensed with the heavy ornamentation and bold proportions of the Baroque-revival that characterised the Edwardian era.
 It remained the preferred style for banks, financial houses, and associations seeking to communicate prestige and authority.
 Perhaps the most prominent example of interwar Neoclassicism is the rebuilt Bank of England in the City of London, designed by Sir Herbert Baker and built between 1921 and 1937.
 The most influential proponent of Neoclassicism in interwar Britain was Sir Edwin Lutyens.
 His distinctive form of Neoclassicism can be seen in London with the Cenotaph, the monolithic, streamlined war memorial built of Portland stone on Whitehall; the Midland Bank building; and Britannic House in Finsbury Circus, both in the City of London, and the headquarters of the British Medical Association in Tavistock Square, Bloomsbury.
 In Westminster, a fine example of interwar Neoclassicism is Devonshire House, an office building constructed between 1924 and 1926 on the site of the former London house of the Dukes of Devonshire.
 Classicism of this style was almost exclusively executed in the ever-popular Portland stone.